smartie-tien/test/to_Tidy.md

 > - Dataset is  removed from DynamoDB table "Raw"
 - Dataset is removed from DynamoDB table "Tidy"
 - Source file is moved from S3 folder "Transformed" to "Refused"
-- CSV export from the dataset in DynamoDB table "Raw" is deleted from S3 folder "Raw exports
+- CSV export from the dataset in DynamoDB table "Raw" is deleted from S3 folder "RawExports"

 **Scenario 3** : INBO researcher notices that only minors adjustments are necessary to correct the transformation and chooses to **re-run** the transformation